Amazon EBS Volumes: gp2 vs gp3 Analysis

 The AWS Ecosystem

 EBS is part of the AWS ecosystem, which means it’s naturally integrated with many other services.
 In the previous subsections, you’ve already seen how EBS works with other AWS services, such as EC2, S3, and KMS.
-EBS also has great technical support and extensive documentation about all their volume types.
+EBS also has excellent technical support and extensive documentation about all their volume types.
+We have also written more about AWS EBS Volumes and other ways to save costs outside of gp2 vs gp3.

 gp2 vs gp3